ArmynC/ArminC-Windows-Debloat/README.md

 My personal **preference** based on experience for a Linux build (known as distribution) is <a href="https://get.opensuse.org/">openSUSE Tumbleweed</a>.
 It is **rock-stable** and very intuitive on its own.

 Also, I can vouch for <a href="https://fedoraproject.org/spins/kde/">Fedora</a> too.
 Other testable *different* variants could be: <a href="https://endeavouros.com/">EndeavourOS</a>, which is a more complex (core) and it is community based; <a href="https://pop.system76.com/">Pop!_OS</a>, distinct and elegant interface; <a href="https://linuxmint.com/">Linux Mint</a>, which is not-so-complex feature wise but very stable.

+Finally, though I consider **Linux** as a better alternative, more so these days, I won't enforce it, so let's go ahead with the steps.

 ### Getting Windows